John Caradja: Fiscal regime and state terror

-Initially, Caragea was successful in blocking out the Eastern plague, which during 1812 only touched Teleorman County; on 10 December, he ordered that any plague fatalities be dragged out with hooks and buried in a mass grave.
+Initially, Caradja was successful in blocking out the Eastern plague, which during 1812 only touched Teleorman County; on 10 December, he ordered that any plague fatalities be dragged out with hooks and buried in a mass grave.
 He also ordered Bucharest's health inspector, Archisatras, to give him routine reports on any signs of disease.
-The country's economic decline, worsened by months of Russian military occupation, did not prevent Caragea from instituting new fiscal policies which the population at large perceived as absurdly harsh.
-According to reports left by Caragea's enemy Manuc Bei, fiscal innovations were inaugurated by Caimacam Argyropoulos, who pressured Wallachian citizens into paying an additional contribution of 2.1 million piasters, claiming that these were upkeep they still owed to the Russian troops.
-Manuc also claims that Caragea and Argyropoulos never paid their dues in this respect, keeping the money for themselves while also trading away the cattle and grain that had been nominally requisitioned by Russia.
-The policies were not fully endorsed by the Wallachian Vistier (treasurer) Grigore Brâncoveanu; within six months of office, Caragea had him replaced with a more compliant Constantin Filipescu.
+The country's economic decline, worsened by months of Russian military occupation, did not prevent Caradja from instituting new fiscal policies which the population at large perceived as absurdly harsh.
+According to reports left by Caradja's enemy Manuc Bei, fiscal innovations were inaugurated by Caimacam Argyropoulos, who pressured Wallachian citizens into paying an additional contribution of 2.1 million piasters, claiming that these were upkeep they still owed to the Russian troops.
+Manuc also claims that Caradja and Argyropoulos never paid their dues in this respect, keeping the money for themselves while also trading away the cattle and grain that had been nominally requisitioned by Russia.
+The policies were not fully endorsed by the Wallachian Vistier (treasurer) Grigore Brâncoveanu; within six months of office, Caradja had him replaced with a more compliant Constantin Filipescu.
 Brâncoveanu's ouster was in itself a highly unpopular gesture.

-One of Caragea's steady efforts in this respect involved increasing the number of lude (contributing families of persons), which he intended to raise to 50,000 units from some 18,000.
+One of Caradja's steady efforts in this respect involved increasing the number of lude (contributing families or persons), which he intended to raise to 50,000 units from some 18,000.
 Though he was unable to reach this end goal, he reduced the number of tax-exempt subjects, known as scutelnici and poslușnici, by some 7,000 people, who were very briefly reintegrated with the general population.
-According to Manuc, Caragea's system was self-defeating, since the administration took money to remove other people from the lude category.
-Manuc also reports that Caragea was averse to any tax privileges still enjoyed by commercial towns—indifferent to their spoliation under Russian rule, he collected 1.8 million piasters from this group of localities alone.
-An 1815 note by diarist Asănache Lipianu informs that Caragea "burdened down the guilds as much as he could", while also ordering low-ranking boyars to pay a tax of 18 thaler.
+According to Manuc, Caradja's system was self-defeating, since the administration took money to remove other people from the lude category.
+Manuc also reports that Caradja was averse to any tax privileges still enjoyed by commercial towns—indifferent to their spoliation under Russian rule, he collected 1.8 million piasters from this group of localities alone.
+An 1815 note by diarist Asănache Lipianu informs that Caradja "burdened down the guilds as much as he could", while also ordering low-ranking boyars to pay a tax of 18 thaler.
 More arbitrary demands were made against Russophile boyars such as Alecu Nenciulescu, who had to sell his Bucharest townhouse to Fleischhackl in July 1815.